Northern California Road Trip

 We had planned to drive to Ferndale after this but we were already kind of tired of driving so we headed towards Eureka/Arcata/McKinleyville.
 In Eureka we only made one quick stop at a little Chocolate store downtown just to see the historic area.
 We drove past some victorian houses also.
 Then we headed to ‘Redwood Park’ which was a local park with huge redwoods around us!
 It was so awesome.
 We parked and let our kids play at the playground and there was a nice basketball hoop there too.

 After that – just a quick stop for groceries for the next day since we were going to be hiking all day, and then grabbed pizza to take to our hotel.
-We stayed at the Holiday Inn by the airport which was a nice hotel, nothing exciting but it was pretty secluded and some of the downtown areas around Arcata looked not super nice.
+We stayed at the Holiday Inn by the airport which was a nice hotel, nothing exciting but it was pretty secluded and some of the downtown areas around Arcata looked a little sketchy.

 Today was a great day of hiking!
 We ate a big breakfast at our hotel then set off on our drive.

 First stop was the Lady Bird Johnson trail (1.3mi).
 We almost skipped this because we thought we may want to prioritize longer, better hikes, but we were glad we did this.
-We came early in the morning and it wasn’t crowded.
+We came early in the morning and it wasn’t crowded, but this is a very popular hike that gets busier later.
 The trail was really beautiful.

 We then had a few more hikes we wanted to do but knew we couldn’t fit them all in.
 So we came up with a plan!
 For Trillium Falls (2.3mi) – we decided to not do the loop and instead only walk to the falls and back which was much shorter.
 Really beautiful trail.

 That was the end of our California adventure!
 We’ve now driven the entire coast and loved every second.
-Check out our other blogs about the southern coast of Cali or the continuation of this trip up the northern part of the west coast!
+Check out our other blogs about the southern coast of Cali or the continuation of this trip up the northern part of the west coast to Oregon and Washington!

 More Pacific Northwest Travel Tips: